 The layered crises of the past few years have reinforced exactly what works in the fight to end hunger: significant, direct support for families — and a meaningful focus at all levels on the policies and investments our communities need to thrive.
 And as many of the supports tied to the state of emergency begin to sunset in the coming weeks, it’s incredibly important that our elected leaders maintain their focus on action to prevent hunger from worsening.

 Many candidates are sharing their vision for the future right now, as ballots arrive in mailboxes throughout the state.
-So with guidance from our statewide statewide Policy Leadership Council, we asked everyone running in the May 17 primary for governor where they stand on critical anti-hunger policies and investments.
-Fourteen candidates responded — and we’ve published all their answers here on our website (participating independent candidates will be listed in the general election).
+So with guidance from our statewide statewide Policy Leadership Council, we asked everyone running in the Primary Election for governor where they stand on critical anti-hunger policies and investments — and 14 candidates responded!

 Governors play a vital role in anti-hunger efforts like the Oregon Worker Relief Fund, expanded access to school meals and stable homes.
 Governors also manage state investments in programs like the Supplemental Nutrition Assistance Program (sometimes called ‘SNAP’ or ‘food stamps’) and the emergency food purchases that support our network of 1,400+ pantries, free food markets and meal sites.
 So we know the priorities of our next governor will have a huge impact on our fight to end hunger and its root causes, for years to come.